Captured Knights were always

 never fall for that trick since it had been used several times before.

-He was certain they would send a person to check the field to see if
+He was certain the French would send a person to check the field to see if

 The French had blood lust in their eyes so they just charged right

-through the field really fast on their horses to trample the supposedly retreating English.
+through the field really fast on their horses to trample the weaker English army.
 Since

 the English soldiers were mainly archers the knights would have then used maces (sharp edged